Bear Creek (Colorado): Earlier Names

+Indigenous Nations

 People have lived in the Front Range Bear Creek vicinity for around seven thousand years.
-An archaeological site on Magic Mountain between the City of Golden and Bear Creek revealed Paleo-Indian people in residence 4-5,000 BCE.
+An archaeological site on Magic Mountain between the City of Golden and Bear Creek revealed Paleo-Indian people in residence 4–5,000 BCE.
 Other evidence shows "Indigenous hunter-gatherers along the Front Range as early as 12,300 years ago."

-Multiple Indigenous Nations lived together at times, where Bear Creek exits the foothills and spills out onto the plains.
-Francis Cragin, reports that "In 1816, Arapaho/Cherokee/Comanche/Kiowa and Kowa-Apaches were assembled together in a "grand camp" on Bear Creek, near present day Morrison (estab.
+Multiple Indigenous Nations lived together where Bear Creek exits the foothills and spills out onto the plains.
+Francis Cragin, reports that "In 1816, Arapaho, Cherokee, Comanche, Kiowa and Apaches were assembled together in a "grand camp" on Bear Creek, near present-day Morrison, (estab.
 1872, listed on National Register of Historic Places in 1976) where Bear Creek opens onto the plains, trading with Frenchmen and evidently all at peace with each other under Chief Bear Tooth."
 (Colorado Springs Pioneer Museum, Cragin Collection, Box 10, v.
 12, "Indians of North America, Intertribal Relations", nd).
 Multiple tribes living together in one place like this was somewhat unusual and noteworthy, hence the name.

 Colorado Encyclopedia notes for the Morrison area that "along the Front Range near what is now Denver was a favored campsite for Native American groups stretching back thousands of years.
 Evidence from nearby archaeological sites such as LoDaisKa, Magic Mountain, and Ken-Caryl South Valley suggests that the area was used at least as early as 6,000 BCE, and Indians continued to camp, fish, and hunt in the valley until whites displaced them in the nineteenth century."
 The next entry in the history is 1859.

 Utes were also settled in the area and had a long history here.
 In early summer, they moved from more permanent settlements to ones throughout their territory.
 Lodges covering the grassy slopes on what is now Lookout Mountain are mentioned, and that "more than 1,000 horses and goats traveled with the band across the land, moving to greener pastures every few weeks.
 As the grass grazed out, the women and children packed their belongings and headed to the famed Iron Spring in Rooney Valley.
 The tribes, including Arapahoes, Cherokees, Comanches and Kiowas gathered there peacefully, partaking of the mineral springs and lush pasture near Morrison on the banks of what is now called Bear Creek.